frederic-perez/AmE-dictionary/data/dictionary.md

 __tooth-gnashing__
 __tooth-wrecking__
 __toothless__ _Some consider most of those laws toothless._
+__toothpaste__ _n_ Why is it toothpaste instead of teethpaste?
+The short answer is that English is weird.
+The long answer is that compound words generally use the singular form of a word to represent the whole, including those involving body parts: _hairbrush_, _footstool_, _armchair_, _bookcase_, etc.
 __toothsome__ _adj_ :three: Extremely pleasing to the sense of taste. _Syn_ delectable, scrumptious, yummy, delicious, luscious
 __tootsie__ _n_ _slang_ :two: Darling; sweetheart. (toots, tootsy) _Twiddle their tootsies._
 __top banana__ _n_ _slang_ :two: The most important person in an organization.